 Hailed by The Boston Musical Intelligencer as "outstanding" and "fearless," Dr. Elisabeth Shafer is a dedicated orchestral, chamber, and solo performer.
-Dr. Shafer is the interim trombonist with Seraph Brass, and has performed with Michigan Opera Theatre Orchestra, Erie Philharmonic, Detroit Winds and Strings, CityMusic Cleveland Chamber Orchestra, Symphony in C, the Eastern Connecticut Symphony, and the Nittany Valley Symphony, and Barclay Brass.
-She has appeared as a guest soloist with ensembles including The University of Akron Symphony Orchestra, The University of Akron Symphonic and Concert Bands, and the Perry High School Symphonic Winds at the Ohio Music Educators Association Conference in 2019, In 2015, Dr. Shafer won Honorable Mention in the International Trombone Association Alto Trombone Competition.
+She has performed with ProMusica Columbus, Michigan Opera Theatre Orchestra, Akron Symphony Orchestra, Erie Philharmonic, Detroit Winds and Strings, Youngstown Symphony, Orchestsra, CityMusic Cleveland Chamber Orchestra, Toledo Symphony Brass, Symphony in C, the Eastern Connecticut Symphony, and the Nittany Valley Symphony, Barclay Brass, and was the interim trombonist with Seraph Brass from 2020 - 2021, and.
+She has appeared as a guest soloist with ensembles including Seraph Brass, The University of Akron Symphony Orchestra, The University of Akron Symphonic and Concert Bands, and the Perry High School Symphonic Winds at the Ohio Music Educators Association Conference in 2019, In 2015, Dr. Shafer won Honorable Mention in the International Trombone Association Alto Trombone Competition.
 Dr. Shafer has given numerous solo recitals throughout the East Coast, Midwest, and Southern portions of the United States.
 She has worked with esteemed conductors Bramwell Tovey, Ken-David Masur, Valery Gergiev, and Peter Oundjian.

 Dr. Shafer serves as the trombone professor at The University of Akron.
 Prior to joining the faculty at The University of Akron, she was a Teaching Assistant at the Boston University Tanglewood Institute Trombone Workshop, and a Teaching Artist in the Music in Schools Initiative in New Haven, CT.
 In 2019, she presented at the International Trombone Workshop and in 2020, she was a performer and guest clinician at the Cleveland State University Trombone Day, hosted by Shachar Israel of the Cleveland Orchestra.
 Dr. Shafer has also performed and presented master classes at numerous universities throughout the United States.
 She has conducted and arranged music for the Boston University Trombone Choir, and the Boston University Tanglewood Institute Trombone Choir.